DavidSMishkin/ai-case-study/README.md

 4. ### Idea Origin

-# Tesla Motors:
+# Tesla, Inc.
 AI Case Study
 Module 1 Challenge - by David Mishkin

 ## Overview and Origin:

-* **Name of Company:** Tesla, Inc.
+* **Name of Company:** Tesla, Inc. (also known as Tesla Motors)
 * **Company Incorporation:** Tesla, Inc. was founded in 2003 in San Carlos, CA
-* **Founders:** The company was founded in 2003 by two Silicon Valley engineers **Martin Eberhard and Marc Tarpenning** who wanted to prove that "electric vehicles can be better, quicker and more fun to drive than gasoline cars.”
+* **Founders:** The company was founded by two Silicon Valley engineers **Martin Eberhard and Marc Tarpenning** who wanted to prove that electric vehicles can be better, quicker and more fun to drive than gasoline cars.

 * **Idea Origin:**